JBZoo/CI-Report-Converter/README.md

 The general idea is pretty simple:
  - We take almost any utility for testing.
  - It saves report in the file or outputs error to StdOut as xml/json.
- - CI-Report-Converter changes the report type.
+ - CI-Report-Converter changes the report format.
 It saves result somewhere or just outputs it in StdOut.
  - ???
  - Profit.

 In the next case, we will see how to integrate JetBrains UI with Code Sniffer deeply.
 I use PHPcs just as example.
 This is the most popular linter in PHP.
 However, the approach is independent of the programming language or unit testing framework.

+**Note:** Here's an example based on PHPUnit and PhpStorm, but you are not limited to PHP language.
+This is just an example to show the idea.
+So you can use any sort language to integrate style tests with JetBrains IDE.

 ```php
 use PHPUnit\Framework\Assert;